oneandonlydingye/howarding/README.md

 # 👋 Hi there, I’m Howard (Dingye)

-Welcome to my GitHub profile! 🚀
+Welcome to my GitHub profile!

-## 🌱 About Me
+## About Me

-* 🔭 _I’m exploring data science, R, and Git/GitHub workflows_
+*  _I’m exploring data science, R, and Git/GitHub workflows_
-* 📚 Always curious and eager to pick up new tools and skills
+* *Always curious and eager to pick up new tools and skills*

-## 🗂️ What You’ll Find Here
+## What You’ll Find Here

 * my work

-## 📫 Connect with Me
+## Connect with Me

 * GitHub: [@oneandonlydingye](https://github.com/oneandonlydingye)

 ---

-⭐️ *Thanks for visiting my profile!
+*Thanks for visiting my profile!
 Feel free to follow along.*